jabacchetta/vscode-essentials/README.md

 * Ability to hack VSCode's stylesheets for UI elements that aren't yet included in the settings or official theme API
 * Semantic indent and scope guides
 * Automatic and manually added (tagged commits) local edit history
+* Bookmarks for marking lines of code and quickly jumping back to them
+* Giving workspaces unique colors to help identify the editor when working with multiple instances, using Live Share, or taking advantage of remote development

 ## Recommended Settings